LangLoffelLako/TF_simulator_tensorflow/README.md

 1. **datasets** folder: This folder contains the data that was used for the model.
 The data was created through the `dataset_pre_processing.ipynb` file.
 Please note, raw data is not incorporated.

-2. **tokenizer.ipynb**: This file can be used to create a tokenizer from the vocab data.
+2. **tokenizer.ipynb**: This file can be used to create a tokenizer from the vocab.txt data in datasets.

 3. **model_genrator_trainer.ipynb**: This is the main file, used for the transformer architecture implementation and training.